akshaynanavati/dotfiles/README.md

 Note, if you want to use the bash configurations provided in this repo, you must add `source ~/.bash_profile_git` to your own bash config file.

+These files are provided as is with no warantee or guarnatee that they will work as desired.
+It is up to you to read and understand the code that you're running.
+I am not responsible for anything that may come of installing or running the code in this repository.